The Jewelry of Pompeii

 Gold bracelets in the form of inter-linking double hemispheres, Roman, Pompeii, 1st century CE (Parco Archeologico di Pompei)

-Gold serpent or snake bracelets were also found in quantity.
-Some of these bracelets are molded from solid gold, others are hollow, and still others are fashioned from thin sheet gold.
-Research has theorized that the solid gold variety of snake bracelets were used to mass gold as a repository of wealth, a practice that continued from the Greek Hellenistic tradition and very likely earlier.
+Multiple gold serpent bracelets were also found.
+Some are molded from solid gold, others hollow, and still others formed from thin sheet gold.
+Archaeologists have suggested that the solid gold examples may have functioned partly as a repository of wealth—gold jewelry that was not only worn but also stored value.
+This practice continued from the Greek Hellenistic tradition and likely from even earlier periods.

-Why did some Roman women own solid gold jewelry and others hollow or gilded versions?
-Could this indicate differences in wealth and the ability to afford gold?
-Or perhaps a woman owned both versions, with one used for everyday wear and the other kept as an heirloom, part of a dowry, or an investment piece.
+Why did some Roman women own solid gold jewelry while others had hollow or gilded versions?
+The difference may reflect variations in wealth and access to precious materials.
+But it is equally possible that a single woman owned both types—one for daily wear and another kept as an heirloom, part of a dowry, or a form of portable wealth.

-These examples illustrate the difficulty of drawing conclusions about the life of everyday people from ancient jewelry, even when the provenance is known.
-Ancient jewelry played many roles in ancient societyadornment, investment, status symbol, heirloom, amulet.
-Even today, a piece of jewelry can carry multiple meanings about the person who wears it and the context in which they wear it.
+These examples illustrate how difficult it can be to reconstruct the lives of ordinary people from ancient jewelry, even when its archaeological provenance is known.
+Jewelry in the Roman world served many purposes: adornment, protective amulet, status symbol, heirloom, and investment.
+Even today, a single piece of jewelry can carry multiple meanings depending on who wears it and in what context.